ghivert/redraw/README.md

 ### What is the state of support for React Native, or any other React flavor?

 React is an isolated packages, and renderers can be various.
-Redraw has successfully be used with Raycast.
+Redraw has successfully been used with Raycast.
 You can also easily add a `redraw_native` package, and provide an interface for native components.
 Everything can be done quickly and easily, because the entire package is written with as few JS as possible.
 Everything should work almost out-of-the box, because React is already